NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 - Extracted electrical connectivity from a SKY130 standard-cell layout.
 - Generated Magic `.ext` extraction data.
-- Converted the extracted layout into a SPICE netlist.
+- Converted extracted layout information into SPICE.
 - Generated an LVS-oriented representation containing devices and connectivity.
-- Added layout-derived parasitic capacitance.
+- Added layout-derived parasitic capacitances.
 - Applied a capacitance threshold to remove insignificant values.
-- Generated `.nodes` and `.sim` intermediate extraction data.
+- Generated `.nodes` and `.sim` intermediate extraction files.
 - Performed distributed resistance extraction using `extresist`.
-- Generated a `.res.ext` file containing resistance information.
+- Generated a `.res.ext` resistance representation.
-- Integrated extracted resistance into the final SPICE netlist.
+- Incorporated extracted resistance into the final SPICE netlist.
-- Inspected the final resistor and capacitor networks directly.
+- Inspected the final `R` and `C` elements directly in the extracted netlist.
-- Understood how ideal nets become distributed RC networks after extraction.
+- Understood how an ideal net becomes a distributed RC network after physical extraction.
-- Distinguished LVS extraction from detailed post-layout extraction.
+- Distinguished LVS-oriented extraction from detailed post-layout extraction.

 ---